Retirement Planning Checklist for Americans in Their 30s (2025 Edition)

 ✅ 4.
 Build an Emergency Fund

-Before investing heavily, make sure you have 3–6 months of expenses saved.
-This helps you avoid withdrawing from retirement accounts during emergencies.
+Before aggressively investing, make sure you have 3–6 months of expenses saved up in an emergency fund.
+This provides a financial cushion and helps you avoid withdrawing from retirement accounts during unexpected situations.

 ✅ 5.
 Pay Off High-Interest Debt

-Focus on paying off credit cards and personal loans before aggressively investing.
-The return from paying off 20% interest debt beats most investments.
+Focus on paying off high-interest debt, like credit cards and personal loans, before aggressively investing.
+The return from paying off 20% interest debt often beats most investment returns.

 ✅ 6.
 Increase Your Savings Rate Each Year

-As your income grows, increase your contributions—even by 1–2% per year.
+As your income grows, increase your contributions to your retirement accounts—even by just 1–2% per year.
 Automate it so you never see the money leave.

 ✅ 7.
 Diversify Investments

 Don’t try to pick the next big stock.
-Choose:
+Instead, choose:

 • ETFs that track the S&P 500 or total market